Chaser2143/CS260/README.md

 - (Required) A link to your GitHub startup repository prominently displayed on your application's home page (Linked via the icon in the bottom right corner)

 - **Supports new user registration**
+  - Yes!
+Just use the login page (Powered by Login.js in '/src')
 - **Supports existing user authentication**
+  - ^Ditto
 - **Stores and retrieves credentials in MongoDB**
+  - Yes!
+It is updating the Auth Token and everything!
 - **Restricts application functionality based upon authentication**
   - If you are not logged in, none of the api endpoints work.
-You can still access all the html, but nothing will be loaded or added to the DB
+You can still access all the html, but nothing will be loaded or added to the DB.
+If you click back on the login page, a gross logout button shows up that will log you out.
+(It was either a gross button or it shows up constantly cause bootstrap... soooo here we are.)
+  - A good way to see this is to try the '/api/budgets/' endpoint logged in and logged out